electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

   Also consider the underlying distribution of firing rates for the default value of the leak conductance.
   Interpret this distribution qualitatively and quantitatively.

-* Measure and plot the dependency of the population firing rate on other neuron parameters (see :ref:`label-intro`).
+* Measure and plot the dependency of the population firing rate on other neuron parameters (see :ref:`intro`).
   Interpret these dependencies qualitatively?

 * Estimate the ratio between fixed-pattern and temporal noise: